Iceylee/NGS-Pacbio/README.md

 ## Pipeline

 ### Bac_Genome
-The pipelien is based on snakemake framework.
+The pipeline is based on snakemake framework.

 ### R_for_RNAseq
+R scripts for differential gene analysis and GO&KEGG enrichment analysis.
+The R scripts can be used as funcitons.

 ### RNAseq
 The pipeline is based on snakemake framework.